stakater-archive/StakaterCloudDocs-Archived/content/sre/repository/08-grant-nexus-admin-keycloak.md

-## Admin privilege to user for nexus on Keycloack
+## Granting Admin privilege to user for nexus on Keycloak

 - Goto routes in `stakater-auth` namespace , open keycloak route , following screen will show up